HAIR SAMPLING PROCEDURES

 8. Tints and dyes.
 These do not affect the test because they do not contain any minerals.
 Therefore, you may sample dyed hair.
 Ideally, take a hair sample before dying your hair, but this is not important.

 If you want to dye your hair, use only a natural hair dye.

 9. Permanents or bleach treated hair.
 These treatments alter the structure of the hair somewhat.
-Sample the hair before a treatment, or wash the hair five times after a bleach or permanent treatment before sampling the hair.
+Sample the hair before a treatment, or wash the hair three or more times after a bleach or permanent treatment before sampling the hair.

 10. Please print your name and age on the hair sampling envelope.

 AVOID SELSUN BLUE SHAMPOO.
 This contains a toxic form of selenium.
 A better dandruff shampoo, if needed, is Head NŐ Shoulders.